Team AckoNov 29, 2023

 Family-floater and Corporate insurance are some of the common types of health plans that most people prefer.
 Let’s understand their meaning in detail.

 A Family-floater health insurance policy offers flexible coverage to you and your family members.
-These plans are cheaper than buying Individual Policies for each member as the risk and the sum insured are divided among the insured members.
-Family-floater plans are the best way to ensure basic health insurance coverage.
+These plans are cheaper than buying Individual health insurance policies for each member as the risk and the sum insured are divided among the insured members.
+Family health insurance plans are the best way to ensure basic health insurance coverage.
 The cost of this type of policy depends upon the following four things.

 Number of insured members